 - Positions you as an authority and expert in your field

-- Convey your message to a broad audience
+- Conveys your message to a broad audience

 - No packing or shipping costs to worry about